akshatspeaking/AC-JS-functions/Ex1-explanation.md

 ### Parameters vs. Arguments.

-Parameters are used while defining a function to create placeholders inside a fucntion.
+Parameters are used while defining a function to create placeholders inside a function.
 You can define multiple placeholders seperated by comma.
-In the below example you `numA` and `numB` is the **parameters**.
+In the below example, `numA` and `numB` are the **parameters**.

 ```js
 function add(numA, numB) {}